uvaKCCI/flimanalyzer/docs/userguide/analysis/boxplot.md

 ## Running the Analysis

 1. Go to the `Window` menu and select one of the data tables.
-This will bring the selectd table window to the front.
+This will bring the selected table window to the front.
     ![](/images/data/dataframe.png)

 2. Start the Bar Plot tool by clicking on the icon in the toolbar or via the `Analysis` > `Box Plot` menu.